Lucky Drawing with Susan Shie. Class information.

 There's more info on class fees and how to pay me, about 1/4 down this page, right after the Dalai Lama drawing.
 And the Supply List is about 2/3 down this page.

 My Lucky 7 Plan: If you take 6 classes with me, you get the 7th class for free.
-Stick with me and receive a free online class!
+Stick with me and receive a free online class, after you pay for 6 classes!
 I have some students now working on their eighth or even ninth cycle of getting another free class!

 LD 165 Jan 8 – Feb 6, 2023.
 19 students.